manifold-systems/github-traffic/readme.md

 similar in format to GitHub's Traffic page, but includes additional features such as star diffs between usages, who starred/unstarred the repo, and unique view ratio per top views.
 See the example below.

+# Development

+This is a Java language project.
+While you can use the development tools of your choice, this project uses [manifold](https://github.com/manifold-systems/manifold), therefore it is best to develop this project in IntelliJ IDEA with the [manifold plugin](https://plugins.jetbrains.com/plugin/10057-manifold/edit) enabled.

 # Build

 ### Requirements